Sahir Shamshad Mirza (18th Chairman Joint Chiefs of Staff Committee) Height, Family, Biography

 Some Lesser Known Facts About Sahir Shamshad Mirza

-- Sahir Shamshad Mirza wrote an article titled, “Subcontinental Security and Its Impact on World Security: Challenges and the Way Forward.”
-He published this in the National Defence University (NDU)Journal, Pakistan, 2009.
+- Sahir Shamshad Mirza wrote an article titled “Subcontinental Security and Its Impact on World Security: Challenges and the Way Forward.”
+In 2009, he published this in the National Defence University (NDU) Journal, Pakistan.

-- In 2018, he was appointed as Vice Chief of the General Staff of the Pakistan military.
+- In 2018, he was appointed as the Vice Chief of the General Staff of the Pakistan military.

-- During his tenure, he participated in the Sierra Leone Civil War (1991), Insurgency in Khyber Pakhtunkhwa (2004), and Operation Zarb-e-Azb (2014).
+- In November 2022, he was appointed as the 18th chairman of the Joint Chiefs of Staff Committee.
+During his term, he took part in the Sierra Leone Civil War (1991), the Insurgency in Khyber Pakhtunkhwa (2004), and Operation Zarb-e-Azb (2014).